Created by Carlos Sampayo and Jodee Munoz

 In a stylish, impressionistic comic strip, Argentinian-born New York gumshoe and former New York cop ALACK SINNER, cold, cynical, and with a face scarred by who-knows-what, is a brooding, obsessed man who hangs out at a local watering hole, Joe's Bar.
 Bit by bit, his painful past is revealed--the girl left behind in Peron's Argentina, his subsequent exile, his almost-forgotten father.
-Originally a rather standard PI series, albeit a bit more dark and sombre than most, it soon evolved into "the life's chronicle of a down-on-his-luck private eye as he witnesses the world go to hell around him," (March 1, 1988, Amazing Heroes).
-Sinner's obsessions run deep, and his contempt for the corrupt cops and the greedy lawyers he has to deal with don't make life any easier.
+Originally a rather standard P.I. series, albeit a bit more dark and sombre than most, it soon evolved into "the life's chronicle of a down-on-his-luck private eye as he witnesses the world go to hell around him," (March 1, 1988, Amazing Heroes).
+Sinner's obsessions run deep, and his contempt for the corrupt cops and greedy lawyers he has to deal with don't make life any easier.

-One of the most evocative tales told in this medium, full of the pain of a man trying to justify and come to terms with both his past and present.
-The artwork captures the mood perfectly, full of shadows and darkness, and populated by a characters who seem to have escaped from a circus freak show, and it all takes place in a mythic New York that probably has more to do with movies than the real city supposedly, neither creator had ever been near NYC when they began the series).
-The authors, Carlos Sampayo and José Munoz, are Argentinian exiles themselves, living in Europe, whose most well-known work, Joe's Bar, was a spinoff from Sinner.
+One of the most evocative tales told in this medium (and far ahead of the curve), full of the pain of a man trying to justify and come to terms with both his past and present.
+The artwork captures the mood perfectly, full of shadows and darkness, and populated by a characters who seem to have escaped from a circus freak show, and it all takes place in a mythic New York that probably has more to do with movies than the real city (according to legend, neither creator had ever been near NYC when they began the series).
+The authors, Carlos Sampayo and José Munoz, are Argentinian exiles themselves, living in Europe, whose most well-known work, Le bar à Joe (Joe's Bar), was a spinoff from Sinner.

 Report submitted by Kevin Burton Smith.

 | Home | Detectives A-L M-Z | Film | Radio | Television | Web Comics | Comics | FAQs | Search |